 Pelican Lake offers some of Wisconsin’s finest fishing and boating lakes, including Pelican Lake.
 At 3,585 acres and a maximum depth of 39 feet, Pelican Lake is one of the largest in the county.
 The large weedbeds of Pelican Lake are famous for holding trophy-size northern pike and musky.
 The lake is also well known for its walleye fishing.
 During the fall, the musky fishing on this lake is phenomenal.

-Other area lakes include Enterprise Lake, Otter Lake, Summit Lake, Moccasin Lake, Great Bass Lake and Upper and Lower Post lakes.
+Other area lakes include Enterprise Lake, Otter Lake, Summit Lake, Moccasin Lake, Greater Bass Lake and Upper and Lower Post lakes.
 Anglers will find excellent fishing for walleye, largemouth and smallmouth bass, panfish, northern pike and musky on these lakes.
 The Wolf River is also located within a short drive of Pelican Lake.

 The Great Wisconsin Divide runs through the area, separating lakes that drain to the Great Lakes from lakes that drain to the Wisconsin River and the Mississippi River.